The Wayne State University memorial service in May has been postponed. Additional information will follow shortly.

 Voluntary bequest of the human body is a way in which to make a direct and important contribution to medical teaching and research.
+Please reach out to Barb Rosso for any questions.

 The medical profession is a long and slow learning process.
 The bodies utilized in the medical curriculum could entail a period of one week or even two years; sometimes longer.
 The bodies accepted at Wayne State University School of Medicine are treated with the utmost of care and respect.
 The laboratories are situated in a clean, restricted area, permitting only medical students, faculty, staff, and students of health related professions.
 When the various studies have been completed the remains are cremated and buried in the University burial plot.